orbitalchicken/Roadmap/README.md

 	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes In live mode mdm shows timed login even though it's configured for automatic login... auto should superseed timed and log in immediately
 	New theme + remove cloudGL
+	Segfault in MDMWebkit - error 4 in libjavascriptcoregtk-1.0.so.0.13.11

 System
 ------